 These small changes can make a huge difference in your health and happiness when working from home.Try taking walking meetings to - switch on FaceTime and do a few laps outside while you run through the latest updates. #workingfromhome Click To Tweet

-Scheduling Is Key When Working from Home Too
+Scheduling Is Key When Being Happy Working from Home

 When you’re based at home, your time is more your own to arrange.
 And while that brings many fantastic benefits, there can also be downsides to it.

 It’s easy to slip into bad habits such as starting and finishing work later in the day.
 Or, worse not having boundaries so that you always feel on duty.
 Oh yes, something I’ve done the whole first year here at Inspire To Thrive.
 Not good!
-The key to all of these things is to prioritize and then schedule.
+The key to all of these things is to prioritize and then schedule to be happy working from home.

 Your calendar and reminders are powerful tools that can help you to run your life more effectively when working from home.
 Be proactive about blocking time for actions and tasks out in your diary as well as just using it for meetings.